SuperOfficeDocs/superoffice-docs/user-guide/en/person/in-service/create.md

 2. Enter the contact's first name and last name.

-3. In the **New email address** field, enter the address itself to the left and a name to identify the email address (for instance "work", "private" etc) in the field on the right.
+3. In the **New email address** field, enter the address itself to the left and a name to identify the email address (for example, work, private) in the field on the right.

 4. Click ![icon][img1] to add the email address.
 You can add multiple addresses.